cloudcreate-dk/essentials/types/README.md

 - `Amount` - which is a specialization of `BigDecimalType` that can be used to encapsulate (money) amounts.
 - `Percentage` - which is a specialization of `BigDecimalType` that can be used to encapsulate percentages and which can be used percentage calculations

-Later we will add more types such as ISO-3166 2 and 3 character `CountryCode`'s, ISO-4217 3 character `CurrencyCode`
+- ISO-3166 2 character `CountryCode`'s
+- ISO-4217 3 character `CurrencyCode`
+- `EmailAddress` which is an immutable Email address value type that supports configurable validation
-, `Money` type that combines `Amount` and `CurrencyCode`, etc.
+- `Money` type that combines `Amount` and `CurrencyCode`

 ## Framework support